slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

     <img src="https://raw.githubusercontent.com/slizb/slizb.github.io/master/img/big_car_masked.jpg" width="640">
 </p>

 Even Better!
-By doing this, we can limit the noise in our image.
-If we apply such a technique to all of our training images, our neural network won't even be tempted to focus on anything but the target objects.
-As you may have guessed, we can apply the same technique using the segmentation mask output from *Mask R-CNN* for even finer results:
+By doing this, we can limit the noise in our image. **This is really important, and can be exploited to imporve a variety of computer vision tasks.** For example, If we apply such a technique to all of the training images in a machine learning task that needs to focus on a target object, our neural network won't even be tempted to focus on anything but the target objects.

+As you may have guessed, though, we can extend this technique further.
+Let's apply the same technique using the segmentation mask output from *Mask R-CNN* for even finer results:

 ```python